 Once you’ve settled on a career, it’s time to set your goals and take action.

 You’ll create a mix of short, medium, and long-term goals.
 Your short term-goals are ones you can accomplish quickly (anywhere from 30 days to six months), medium-term goals are one to three years, and long-term goals could take as long as 10 years.

-For example, if your career plan is to become an accountant, your short-term goals could include enrolling in school, while a medium-term goal could be to complete a virtual work experience to help you understand what an accountant does.
+For example, if your career plan is to become an accountant, your short-term goals could include enrolling in school, while a medium-term goal could be to complete a virtual job simulation to help you understand what an accountant does.
 Then your long-term goal could be to complete your degree and land an entry-level job while you study for your CPA exam.

 These goals have different steps and timelines, but accomplishing each helps you work toward and achieve the next one.

 4. Be Flexible